AstroShootingStars/esp-fc/docs/wiring.md

 # ESP-FC wiring examples and PIN mapping

-ESP32 MCUs allows to remap pins, so the wiring is not final and you can remap intputs and outputs to your needs.
+Most ESP-FC targets allow pin remapping, so wiring is not final and you can remap inputs/outputs to your needs.
 To change pin function go to the CLI and use `get pin` command to check current assignment.
 For example, to set first output to pin 1 use command

 `set pin_output_0 1`